vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 respect to privacy guarantees, and there are a lot of knobs to turn here depending on specific deployments.
-For example, if you are running the full relay protocol you currently have much stronger receiver anonymity than if you are running filter protocol from a bandwidth or connectivity restricted node.
+For example, if you are running the full relay protocol you currently have much stronger receiver anonymity than if you are running filter protocol from a bandwidth or connectivity-restricted node.

 We aim to make this pluggable depending on user needs.
 E.g. mixnets such as Nym come with some trade-offs but are a useful tool in the arsenal.
 A good mental